Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Results

 \subsubsection{High-energy structures}

 Figure \ref{fig:e0.2} shows the high-energy structures of $\d\r$ and $L$ calculated for a small-$|\qq|$ region ($|\qq|<1$) along the $(0,0)-(\pi,\pi)$ and $(0,0)-(2\pi,0)$ directions.
-As we show in Supplementary Material Fig.~S4, the strong intensity can be seen only in this small-$|\qq|$ region or around $(2\pi,0)$ for $|\w|>0.05$ eV.
+As we show in Supplemental Material \cite{suppl} Fig.~S5, the strong intensity can be seen only in this small-$|\qq|$ region or around $(2\pi,0)$ for $|\w|>0.05$ eV.
 This is consistent with the so-called extinction known in the QPI experiments \cite{kohsaka08} and here in the combined analysis, it turns out to have the same origin as the broad background in ARPES.

 In $\d\r$ [Figs.~\ref{fig:e0.2}(a,b)], we see sign changes around $\w=0.1$ eV.
 This is attributed to the pseudogap while the intensity above this energy is due to the ingap states [see Fig.~\ref{fig:akw_disp}].
 Since $\d\r$ is not directly measurable in experiments, we look for a related feature in $g$ and $L$.
-However, because $g$ is subject to the set-point effect, we focus on $L$ in the following while the results of $g$ are presented in the Supplementary Material Fig.~S6.
+In particular, because $g$ is subject to the set-point effect, we focus on $L$ in the following while the results of $g$ are presented in the Supplemental Material \cite{suppl} Fig.~S7.

-In Figures \ref{fig:e0.2}(c) and \ref{fig:e0.2}(d), we find a negative-sign region in $L$ for $0.05\lesssim \w\lesssim 0.1$ [eV] at small but finite $q$'s followed back by the positive-sign region for $0.1\lesssim \w$ [eV], which is more pronounced for the $(0,0)-(2\pi,0)$ direction.
+In Figures \ref{fig:e0.2}(c) and \ref{fig:e0.2}(d), we find a negative-sign region in $L$ for $0.05\lesssim \w\lesssim 0.1$ [eV] at small but finite $q$'s followed back by the positive-sign region for $0.1$eV $\lesssim \w$, which is more pronounced for the $(0,0)-(2\pi,0)$ direction.
 If we erase the effect of the Gaussian contribution, Eq.~(\ref{eq:gaussian}), around $q\simeq 0$, we can see the sign change more clearly as an $\w$-dependent (rather than $\qq$-dependent) feature, as shown in Figs.~\ref{fig:e0.2}(e) and \ref{fig:e0.2}(f).
-These sign changes are more pronounced and extended continuation of the sign change found in Fig.~\ref{fig:L_sign_00-PP}(a) to higher energy region: The negative-sign region for $\omega \lesssim 0.1$ eV identifies the pseudogap and the positive sign at higher energy $\omega \gtrsim 0.1$ eV reflects the ingap states as was explained above from the structure of Eq.~(\ref{eq:Lqw}).
+These sign changes are more pronounced and are an extended continuation of the sign change found in Fig.~\ref{fig:L_sign_00-PP}(a) to higher energy region: The negative-sign region for $\omega \lesssim 0.1$ eV identifies the pseudogap and the positive sign at higher energy $\omega \gtrsim 0.1$ eV reflects the ingap states as was explained above from the structure of Eq.~(\ref{eq:Lqw}).
 Such a sign change in $L$ cannot be seen in the results for the single-component model, Eq.~(\ref{eq:H1c}), as shown in Fig.~\ref{fig:1c_e0.2}.

 Because only the relative sign between two different energies can be obtained experimentally, we define

 As $L(\qq,0.2{\rm eV})$ is always positive for $|\qq|<1$ in Figs.~\ref{fig:e0.2}(c) and \ref{fig:e0.2}(d), $L_r^{(0.2{\rm eV})}$ has the same sign structure as $L$ for $|\qq|<1$.
 The experimental detection of the sign change through the analysis of $L_r^{(0.2{\rm eV})}$ is an intriguing future issue.
 In addition, it would be possible to detect the corresponding feature just by looking at the amplitude of $L(\qq\simeq\Vec{0},\w)$ since the sign change necessarily involves a zero intensity in between.